tvashok/number-plate-extraction/Readme.md

 Running Code
 ------------

-a) Add the path of the extract.m/extract2.m file to that of the MATLAB
+1. Add the path of the extract.m/extract2.m file to that of the MATLAB
-b) From the command window of Matlab, call the function in the following manner
+2. From the command window of Matlab, call the function in the following manner
 	>> extract2('Demo_d.jpg',4);
    Here the number 4 indicates the file Demo_d.jpg, Similarly enter 1 for Demo_a.jpg, 2 for Demo_b.jpg and 3 for Demo_c.jpg.
 These numbers make the code to choose binary thresholding value according to the image, automated version of the code will be updated in the future versions.
    Similarly, if you want to run extract.m,
 	>> extract('Demo_d.jpg');
    This code is meant especially for the image Demo_d.jpg for better number plate extraction.
-Users can choose one of the codes according to the quality of extraction
+Users can choose one of the codes according to the quality of extraction.

 Contribute
 ----------